-- This soil is the one profiled at the top of this page.
+- This soil is the one profiled on the previous page

-- Cut banks erode even in relatively gentle country.
+- Cut banks erode even on easy to moderate country

-- The soil is in a wet location which makes construction more difficult.
+- A wet location makes construction more difficult

 - The soil has made construction and maintenance extremely challenging:

-- If fills are not stable and water control is poor then they may erode – they look like melting ice cream.
+- If fills are not stable, and water control is poor, they can rapidly erode

 Leaning trees – warning sign